DIY Guide To Winter Car Repairs

 Step 3: To determine the operational tire pressure of your car, refer to the tire air pressure plaque located on the door sill or find it in the owner’s manual.

-Step 4: If the pressure is lower than the operational pressure of the tire, fill more air in using a compressor or find one at a local gas station.
+Step 4: If the pressure is lower than the operating pressure of the tire, fill more air in using a compressor or find one at a local gas station.

 Step 5: Once the tire pressure is correct redo the cap and the tire is ready to roll.